 In this case, the economic operator B1 in Romania should not declare anything for Intrastat.

 For fiscal purposes, the economic operator B1 should declare an acquisition in the recapitulative declarations regarding intra-UE deliveries/acquisitions (form 390 - VIES).

-1.3.7 Indirect trade
+1.3.7 Indirect imports and exports